 Operating expenses include all expenditures incurred by the Authority, including depreciation expense and gains/losses on the pension and OPEB plans.
 The only expenditures not classified as "operating expenses" are expenditures made for capital asset acquisitions.
-In the year-ended June 30, 2023, total operating expenses increased by \$6,454,813 or 15% as compared to the prior year.
-While increases in salaries and benefits, fuel, and purchased transportation costs contributed to this increase, those categories made up about 7.5% of the total.
-The remaining 7.5% of the increase in operating expenses as compared to the prior year is attributable to the effect of the recognition of investment losses in the California Public Employees Retirement System (CalPERS) portfolio (loss on pension assets).
+In the year ended June 30, 2024, total operating expenses increased by \$6,172,991 or 13% as compared to the prior year.
+While increases in salaries and benefits, fuel, and purchased transportation costs contributed to this increase, those categories made up about 10% of the total.
+The remaining 3% of the increase in operating expenses as compared to the prior year is attributable to the effect of the recognition of investment losses in the California Public Employees Retirement System (CalPERS) portfolio (loss on pension assets).

 Operating revenues are limited to those revenues which are directly generated from operating the transit service, such as passenger fares, or revenue received from contracts for services by other organizations.
-In the year-ended June 30, 2023, operating revenues increased by \$1,718,603 or 45% over the prior year.
-Of this amount, fare revenue increased \$961,213 or 43%.
+In the year ended June 30, 2024, operating revenues increased by \$612,116 or 11% over the prior year.
+Of this amount, fare revenue increased \$310,372.
 This is due to continued improvements in ridership in both fixed-route and paratransit services post-pandemic.
-Special transit fees made up the remainder of the increase to operating revenues with an increase of \$757,390 or 47%.
-Most of this is attributable to increases in fees collected from the Livermore Amador Valley Transit Authority (LAVTA) to operate their paratransit service, plus increases in revenues collected from BART for bus bridge service.
+Special transit fees made up the remainder of the increase to operating revenues with an increase of \$301,744.
+Most of this is attributable to increases in fees collected from the Livermore Amador Valley Transit Authority (LAVTA) to operate their paratransit service.